 10. Deemed Trusts Under The Pension Benefits Act, 1992

 It appears that the Bill will create a superior (or PMSI like) priority for amounts deemed to be held in trust by employers under The Pension Benefits Act, 1992.
 It is clear that employee contributions that are made or withheld from payroll, and employer contributions that are required to be made under a pension plan, will be subject to this priority and it appears that this priority will also apply to unfunded pension liabilities.
-Read our previous post for our analysis of this super priority.
+Read our January 15, 2019 post for our analysis of this super priority.

 11. Serial Number Registrations